 As you can see, it is all about resource conservation.
 For my wife and I as well as a lot of other people, Boondocking greatly expands our enjoyment of camping and the great outdoors.
 Living in beautiful New Mexico there are vast tracks of public land available for us to explore.
 By managing our resources we can greatly extend how long we can stay off the grid and away from civilization on our camping adventures.

-Soon I’ll be publishing an article on Batteries and how you can maximize your capacity as well as recharging options like Solar and Generators….stay tuned!
+If you want to dig in more on Battery types, usage and how you can maximize your capacity More on recharging options like Solar and Generators?….stay tuned!
 But in the meantime, if you need help jump over into the Member Community and we’ll get ya going!